Facebook Ads Overview

 You can see analytics on impressions, clicks, installs, opens and conversion events on various pages of the Branch Dashboard.

-If you have not signed this agreement, any event attributed to a Facebook ad will look like an organic event when accessed via Webhooks, the Daily Export API, and CSV Exports.
+Any event attributed to a Facebook ad will look like an organic event when accessed via Webhooks, the Daily Export API, and CSV Exports.

 - We cannot send device-level Facebook attribution data to third parties.